Darren921/CompGraphicsFinal/README.md

-For vertex coloring I used the shader shown in class which gets a vertex and applies color to it, it also moves the vertices non destructively  and tweaked it so each color has its own section
+For vertex coloring I used the shader shown in class which gets a vertex and applies color to it, it also moves the vertices non destructively  and tweaked it so each color has its own section and didn’t interfere with the other sections
 ![Screenshot 2024-12-09 144412](https://github.com/user-attachments/assets/88785f36-5e84-4249-8cdd-28d419d88285)

-and didn’t interfere with the others, there is also a texture blended onto the base color sections to provide a track and direction feel.
+ there is also a texture blended onto the base color sections to provide a track and direction feel.
 This is the end result, blended with a water foam texture.